Edward-kwabena-Twumasi/dotnet-filesystem-console-app/README.md

-# FILLE SYSTEM CONSOLE APP
+# FILE SYSTEM CONSOLE APP
 This project demonstrates working with the filesystem using dotnet and c#.